covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 ``"is_recurrent"``
 ^^^^^^^^^^^^^^^^^^

-Boolean flag to mark models that describe recurrent contacts such as families, school classes and the workplace.
+Boolean flag to mark models that describe recurrent contacts such as families and school classes.

 ``"loc"``